Entity Matching using Large Language Models: Related Work

 \textbf{LLM-based Entity Matching:} Narayan et al.~\cite{foundationalWrangleVLDB2022} were the first to experiment with using an LLM (GPT3) for entity matching as part of a wider study also covering data engineering tasks such as schema matching and missing value imputation.
-In our recent work~\cite{peetersUsingChatGPTEntity2023a}, we employed ChatGPT for entity matching which was tested using different prompt designs on a single benchmark dataset.
+In~\cite{peetersUsingChatGPTEntity2023a}, we employ ChatGPT for entity matching and test different prompt designs on a single benchmark dataset.
+Fan et al.~\cite{fanCostEffectiveInContextLearning2023} experiment with batching multiple entity matching decisions together with in-context demonstrations to reduce the cost of in-context learning.
+Wang et al.~\cite{wang2024match} go beyond binary matching and apply LLMs to select matching records from a set of candidate matches.
 Zhang et al.~\cite{zhangJellyfishLargeLanguage2023} experimented with fine-tuning a Llama2 model for several data preparation tasks at once and include entity matching as one of their fine-tuning tasks.
-Fan et al.~\cite{fanCostEffectiveInContextLearning2023} experiment with batching multiple entity matching decisions together with in-context demonstrations to reduce the cost of in-context learning.
-Compared to these papers, we evaluate a wider range of LLM models using a larger set of prompt designs.
-We present a deeper analysis of the prompt sensitivity of the models and the prompt to model fit.
-We also investigate the utility of additional methods such as rule learning and LLM fine-tuning specifically for entity matching which were not covered in the existing work.
+In~\cite{steiner2024finetuning}, we experiment with fine-tuning Llama and GPT models for entity matching using different example representations, including free text and structured explanations.

 \textbf{Explaining Entity Matching:} The prevalence of PLMs over recent years in the field of entity matching has led to research into the explainability of these matching systems~\cite{diciccoInterpretingDeepLearning2019,peetersDualobjectiveFinetuningBERT2021,baraldiIntrinsicallyInterpretableEntity2023,paganelliAnalyzingHowBERT2022}.
 Most methods~\cite{diciccoInterpretingDeepLearning2019,peetersDualobjectiveFinetuningBERT2021} for explaining the matching decisions of PLMs provide local explanations for single entity pairs, e.g. as importance score of single tokens.
 Paganelli et al.~\cite{paganelliAnalyzingHowBERT2022} present an approach for explaining matching decisions by analyzing the attention scores of PLM-based matchers.
 The WYM~\cite{baraldiIntrinsicallyInterpretableEntity2023} system is an example of an intrinsically interpretable system that was recently proposed based on the idea of finding important decision units among entity descriptions for PLM-based matchers.
 To the best of our knowledge, none of the existing methods automates the discovery error classes and generates human-interpretable descriptions of these error classes like the ones we presented in Section~\ref{sec:error-analysis}.